Smoke Alarms & Fire Detection Systems for Corporate & Public Sectors - London, Middlesex, UK

 A really good system will be carefully designed to put safety first, but also minimise potential for false alarms, best-practice we demonstrated when PEL was selected to design and install the Fire Detection and Alarm system at the Building Research Establishment.

 The BRE has produced this useful white paper on 'Causes of false alarms in buildings'.

 Our FIA trained engineers ensure requirements are met by assigning a qualified technician to be the customer’s first point of contact, guiding them through the design, installation and commissioning stages.
 Upon project completion our dedicated service department will provide ongoing support for the lifetime of the system.

 PEL are BAFE and LPCB compliant and hold a ‘Certificate of Conformity’ to undertake single point responsibility for services and commissioning of Fire Detection & Alarm Systems, meeting the requirements of LPS 1014: Requirements for Certificated Fire Detection and Alarm System Firms, the highest accreditation in the industry.

-PEL have helped many customers fulfil their fire protection responsibilities, including: City Academy, Harrow Civic Centre, Oxford Health NHS Trust, NHS Hertfordshire, Housing 21, Cotswold Leisure Centre, Access Self Storage, WH Smith, Hugo Boss, Early Learning Centre, Debenhams, Cranbury College and Lombok.
+PEL have helped many customers fulfill their fire protection responsibilities, including: City Academy, Harrow Civic Centre, Oxford Health NHS Trust, NHS Hertfordshire, Housing & Care 21, Cotswold Leisure Centre, Access Self Storage, WH Smith, Hugo Boss, Early Learning Centre, Debenhams, Cranbury College and Lombok.